oracle-livelabs/adb/adb-gcp-ai/adb-ai/adb-ai.md

     print( f"Send user question and ranked chunks to LLM and get answer duration: {round(s6time - s5time, 1)} sec.")
     </copy>
     ```

-    You're done with this lab.
-You can proceed to the next lab.

     Click Run to execute the congrats code.